Bryxxit/puppetdb-exporter/README.md

 ```
 Alternatively you can download the latest release here
 https://github.com/Bryxxit/puppetdb-exporter/releases
-The servcie runs on port 8156 by default so: http://localhost:8156/
+The service runs on port 8156 by default so: http://localhost:8156/

 * run `./puppetdb_exporter` to start the exporter service